architjain/ws-lambda-at-edge/Lab4_PrettyUrls/README.md

 ### 2. URI rewrite

 The URI rewrite approach has two advantages over the redirect:
-* Faster content delivery as there is no need for an extra round-trip between the servere and the client to handle the redirect
+* Faster content delivery as there is now need for an extra round-trip between the servere and the client to handle the redirect
 * The semantic URL stays in the address bar of the web browser

 Let's rewrite the pretty URIs ("/tree", "/cat", etc) like